RichardHightower/art_hug_11/docs/article11i.md

 > **💡 Pro Tip**: This project uses Python 3.12.9 as configured in the pyproject.toml file.
 Ensure you use this specific version for consistency with the development environment and Poetry lock file.

 > **⚠️ Note on accelerate**: This project requires accelerate version ^0.26.0.
 Earlier versions may cause compatibility issues with certain model configurations and distributed training setups.

+### ⚠️ Important Notes on Library Versions

+> **💡 Pro Tip**: Always use the latest stable Python version (3.12.9 for this project) and ensure accelerate >= 0.26.0 to avoid compatibility issues.

+Due to version compatibility, we've made the following adaptations:
+1. **Accelerate Version**: Ensure you have accelerate >= 0.26.0 installed
+2. **Model Examples**: Using Llama-3/Gemma-2 where available, with GPT-2 as fallback
+3. **Streaming**: Wikipedia dataset uses latest configs (e.g., '20240101.en')

+These adaptations ensure smooth execution while maintaining all learning objectives!

 ### 🔐 API Key Configuration